GMP Standard Operating Procedures (SOP)

 – Records and signatures that may be submitted to the FDA in electronic form, whether required by FDA regulation or not

-– Signatures applied electronically to FDA-required records or records that may be submitted to FDA, even if the signatures are not required by FDA regulation.
+– Signatures are applied electronically to FDA-required records or records that may be submitted to the FDA, even if the signatures are not required by FDA regulation.

 Handling of Material Used for Trials

 All materials used in trials must be kept separate from production materials.
-When finished, the trial material must be stored in Quarantine Hold or in the Reject area and must not enter the Pharmacy store with passed status material—responsibility for Validation / Technical Services, Quality Assurance, or Manufacturing.
+When finished, the trial material must be stored in Quarantine Hold or the reject area and must not enter the pharmacy store with passed status material—responsibility for Validation / Technical Services, Quality Assurance, or Manufacturing.

 Periodic Review of Systems and Processes